deanmalmgren/trello-todoist/README.md

 which runs `trello-todoist` every morning at 3:53 a.m.
 By default, this adds all trello cards that are due today from board `trello board` of which `trello username` is a member as a task to the corresponding `todoist project`.
+Depending on the version of `requests` that is installed via python dependencies, you may also want to use `PYTHONWARNINGS=ignore` somewhere in your crontab to avoid being sent warnings every time the script is run.

 ## quick start